Rise of the Mummy (2021) Review

 Next we see the Mummy in what is supposed to be a university but is obviously a high school.
 Despite the army apparently being willing to kill to cover its existence up it’s been sold to the school.
 They’re so pleased to have this wonderful specimen they just lay it out on a table in the chemistry lab.

-Even by the low standards of a Scott Jeffrey film this is a horrible start.
+Even by the low standards of a Scott Jeffrey film, this is a horrible start.
 He had the good sense to change the company name from Proportion Pictures to Jagged Edge Productions but that didn’t do anything for the film’s quality, or lack thereof.
-Actress turned first time director Antonia Johnstone does what she can but the script by Shannon Holiday (House on Elm Lake, Amityville Cornfield) would drag down even a seasoned helmer.
+Actress turned first time director Antonia Johnstone does what she can but the script by Shannon Holiday (House on Elm Lake, Dinosaur Hotel) would drag down even a seasoned helmer.

-Unfortunately the students are as vapid and cookie cutter as it gets.
+Unfortunately, the students are as vapid and cookie-cutter as it gets.
 The film attempts to give Holly (Abi Casson Thompson, The Candy Witch) some depth by having her feel guilty about the death of her brother.
-But it comes off as fake and annoying as her BFF Kira (Mya Brown, Medusa: Queen of the Serpents).
+But it comes off as fake and annoying as her BFF Kira (Mya Brown, Medusa).

 Rise of the Mummy also wants us to believe Holly is so smart she figures out the creature’s true identity from a quick read of the book we saw in the prologue.
-That and watching a YouTube video hosted by a guy named George (Shawn C. Phillips, Bloody Nun 2: The Curse, The Beast Beneath).
+That and watching a YouTube video hosted by a guy named George (Shawn C. Phillips, Bloody Nun 2: The Curse, Tales for the Campfire 3).
 This after experts have studied it for years and not noticed that little detail.

 I could go on, but by now I’m sure you get the idea.
 Rise of the Mummy is a disaster pretty much from the start.
 And it’s not the kind that’s so absurd you can get some unintentional fun out of it.